Knowledge · Real estate buy-strategy

 - Section 24(b) home-loan interest deduction: full interest if let-out (no ₹2 lakh cap that applies to self-occupied)

-- Section 195 NRI carve-out: if the tenant is paying you (the NRI landlord) and not using a 194-IB / 194-I framework, Section 195 catches the payment at NRI rates — practically rare for individual tenants but real for corporate tenants.
-Most individual tenants don't deduct TDS at all and you self-declare in ITR-2
+- Section 195 NRI rule: where the landlord is an NRI, the tenant must withhold under Section 195 at NRI rates (no monthly threshold, full slab + cess) — practically rare for individual tenants but real for corporate tenants.
+Most individual tenants don't deduct TDS at all and you self-declare in ITR-2; DTAA overrides apply against Section 195, not Section 194-IB

 Where it fits: